 Fellowship Program 2022 Alumni

 Karam Alhamad is an entrepreneur, fintech visionary, international development professional, and human rights policy advocate.
 Karam founded ZeFi, an educational platform and community focused on fostering blockchain education and research custom-fit for the Syrian context.
-For the Fellowship, Karam will conduct research that increases practical and culturally-sensitive understandings of how blockchains can solve problems in conflict settings.
+For the Fellowship, Karam conducted research that increases practical and culturally-sensitive understandings of how blockchains can solve problems in conflict settings.

 Mary Davies is a legal researcher and technologist based in the Cayman Islands.
 Mary has been exploring a pressing question: If life-extension technology doesn’t pan out over the next few decades, what happens to your crypto when you die?
 Currently there is no trustless or decentralized solution to this question, and this presents a problem.
-Mary’s fellowship will explore what new cryptographic mechanisms might enable us to trustlessly transfer assets after death, in a way that is legally compliant.
+Mary’s fellowship explored what new cryptographic mechanisms might enable us to trustlessly transfer assets after death, in a way that is legally compliant.

 Mihajlo Atanackovic is leading the digital transformation journey of one of the world's biggest non-formal educational youth movements - the World Organization of the Scout Movement with 57+ million members from around the globe.
 To get the Scout Movement ready for web3, he is embarking on an ambitious project involving digitalising badges, exploring DAOs for different levels of the Movement, and how the scouts might employ novel coordination mechanisms for grassroots organization.
 You can read more about Mihajlo's work in this blogpost.

 Fellowship Program 2021 Alumni